Kotlin Help

 file

-This option saves build reports in a human-readable format to a local file.
-By default, this is ${project_folder}/build/reports/kotlin-build/${project_name}-timestamp.txt.
+Saves build reports in a human-readable format to a local file.
+By default, it's ${project_folder}/build/reports/kotlin-build/${project_name}-timestamp.txt

 json